KRM7/gapp/docs/install-guide.md

 - `GAPP_USE_MARCH_NATIVE` - When this option is `ON`, the library will be optimized specifically for the host architecture in the optimized configurations (Release and RelWithDebInfo).
 This has no effect on Debug builds.
 The default value is `OFF`.

+- `GAPP_DISABLE_ASSERTS` - When this option is `ON`, all assertions in the library will be disabled, even when `NDEBUG` is not defined.
+Defining `NDEBUG` disables assertions in the library regardless the value of this option.
+The default value is `OFF`.

 - `GAPP_DISABLE_EXCEPTIONS` - When this option is `ON`, the library will be built with exception support disabled.
 The default value is `OFF`.